-On October 24, 2023 the Federal Reserve Board, Office of the Comptroller of the Currency, and Federal Deposit Insurance Corporation issued a new CRA rule.
-The nearly 1500-page rule is the culmination of a years-long process to "modernize" the Community Reinvestment Act to better evaluate online banks and to make exams more quantitative and transparent.
-The final rule is a mixed bag for community banks containing some positive and negative elements.
+On October 24, 2023, the Federal Reserve Board, Office of the Comptroller of the Currency, and Federal Deposit Insurance Corporation issued a new CRA rule.
+The nearly 1500-page rule is the culmination of a years-long process to "modernize" the Community Reinvestment Act.
+ICBA and other trade associations have sued the FDIC, the OCC, and the Federal Reserve Board over the implementation of CRA in U.S. District Court for the Northern District of Texas.